ahmedsam007/NanoJet/Tools/GITHUB_SETUP.md

-# IDMMac Updates with GitHub Only
+# NanoJet Updates with GitHub Only

 ## 100% Free GitHub Solution